|Jerod Haase -

 Haase co-wrote "Floor Burns," detailing the 1996-97 KU season, which sold more than 30,000 copies.
 Floor burns are a statistic the Kansas stat crew created in honor of Haase, who had 165 of them as a junior.
 He has also produced a basketball instructional video.

 Born April 1, 1974, Haase is one of five brothers and sisters to play intercollegiate sports.
 He is married to the former Mindy Meidinger of Lenexa, Kan.
-The couple has two sons, Gavin (5) and Garrett (2), and a daughter, Gabrielle, born earlier this year.
+The couple has two sons, Gavin (6) and Garrett (3), and a daughter, Gabrielle, born in 2012.

 Jerod Haase File